mathiasbynens/dotfiles/readme.md

 # Paul's dotfiles.. a fork of mathias's..

 [mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it. this repo is mostly for me but you're welcome to make suggestions.
+But Mathias's is the project to fork.
 I'm mostly catching up to @mathiasbynens, @cowboy, and @gf3.

 ## Installation